Women's Studies (journal)

 Women's Studies is a peer-reviewed academic journal of women's studies.
-The journal has been edited by Wendy Martin (Claremont Graduate University) since its establishement in 1972, and is published 8 times per year.
+The journal has been edited by Wendy Martin (Claremont Graduate University) since its establishment in 1972, and is published eight times per year.
 It was originally published by Gordon and Breach Science Publishers until 1999, briefly by Harwood Academic (2000–2001), and from 2002 onwards by Taylor and Francis.

 Abstracting and indexing

 The journal is indexed and abstracted in the following bibliographic databases: